Fill your College Details

 4. Neuromorphic Computing

-Neuromorphic computing contains the brain's structure and function using specialized hardware and software, enabling analog processing for greater energy efficiency and real-time learning.
-This innovative approach shows promise in areas like artificial intelligence, robotics, and sensory processing.
+Neuromorphic computing displays the form and function of the brain as custom hardware and software to perform analog computation for improved power efficiency and real-time learning.
+Neuromorphic computing has the potential to drive research in areas such as artificial intelligence, robotics, and sensory processing.

 5. Parallel Computing